sopel-irc/sopel.chat/_tutorials/part-2-config-wizard-and-setup-functions.md

   - /tutorials/part-3-config-wizard-and-setup-functions/
 ---

-**NOTE: This page is being updated for 6.0.
-The config module has been largely re-written, so most of this will not work in lower versions.**
+**NOTE: This guide is for 6.0.
+Most of this will not work in lower versions, due to significant changes in the config module.
+If you are still using a version named "Willie", we strongly encourage you to upgrade, as such old versions are no longer supported.**

 Sopel has a config file, written in an INI-like format.
 It can provide configuration options not just for the bot itself, but for modules as well.